eea/art17-consultation/docs/user/source/roles.rst

 Data sheet info and Data sheet info comments
 ============================================

-Only ETC users and Administrator users can add a new data sheet, edit the existing one and restore a previous version.
+Only Assessor users and Administrator users can add a new data sheet, edit the existing one and restore a previous version.

 Audit trails
 ===============================
-Only ETC users and Administrator users can add a new audit trail, edit the existing one and restore a previous version.
+Only Assessor users and Administrator users can add a new audit trail, edit the existing one and restore a previous version.